 Ted’s honors include the Combat Infantryman Badge, Valorous Unit Award, Bronze Star, Meritorious Service Medal, Army Commendation Medal (2OLC), Army Achievement Medal (4OLC), the Kuwait Liberation Medal and numerous other awards.
 He is a member of the 16th Infantry Regiment Association and the Society of the 1st Infantry Division.

 As former members of the finest Regiment of the Big Red One, we need to make our best effort to attend the 100th BIRTHDAY CELEBRATION.
 The 16th Infantry Regiment Association will conduct its next reunion in conjunction with the Society of the 1st Infantry Division.
 We anticipate that this reunion will be the largest in several decades.
 Events will include a day trip to Fort Riley to meet with the Soldiers of the 1st Infantry Division, a division World War I memorial dedication, and tours of the Kansas City area in addition to all the regular reunion events.

 Join us to celebrate the 100th Anniversary of the 1st Division’s (and our Regiment’s) participation in World War I. Conveniently located next door to the reunion hotel, The Westin Kansas City at Crown Center, is the outstanding National World War I Museum and Liberty Memorial.
 Please begin making plans now to attend this superb and once in a lifetime event.

-SSG (R) Michael Fradera was the Association’s Wounded Ranger at Junction City this year.
+SSG (R) Michael Fradera was the Association’s 2014 Wounded Ranger at Junction City.

 The Memorials Program is one of the 16th Infantry Regiment Association’s oldest programs.